thestippe/thestippe.github.io/_drafts/statistics/structural_time_series.md

 ![](/docs/assets/images/statistics/structural_ts/drivers.webp)

-The data shows a strong periodic (yearly) component, and this seems quite reasonable, due to ice and other climate-related factors.
+The data shows a strong periodic (yearly) component, and this seems quite reasonable, due to bad road conditions in winter caused by ice and other climate-related factors.

 ```python
 df['month'] = df['Date'].dt.month